365Dad Inc.

 Services:

-These centers are open to released inmates with no post-release supervision.
-If you are a released inmate, members of their department may be able to bring you to the reentry center closest to your release address.
-This program is also available to former inmates at any time after they are released.
+The Massachusetts Parole Board operates regional reentry centers across the state.
+These centers help previously incarcerated individuals make the transition from prison to the community.
+These centers are open to released individuals with no post-release supervision.
+Upon release, staff may be able to bring individuals to the reentry center closest to their release address.
+This program is also available to formerly incarcerated individuals at any time after they are released.

 Other Locations: